 Pregnant Women and HIV Testing

-• Have your baby by cesarean delivery if lab tests show that your level of HIV is high.
+- Have a cesarean delivery if lab tests show that your level of HIV is high.

-By following these guidelines, 99% of HIV-infected women will not pass HIV on to their babies.
+By following these guidelines, about 99% of HIV-infected women will not pass HIV on to their babies.

 For More Information

 If you have questions about HIV, AIDS, or HIV testing, the following links may be helpful:

 Offers general information about HIV and sexually transmitted infection testing and gives testing locations.

 - Centers for Disease Control and Prevention HIV/AIDS Resources